Customization

 Customizing Prezet Front Matter

-Prezet makes it easy to customize the frontmatter of your markdown files.
-To learn more about how Prezet uses frontmatter data, see this article: Frontmatter Data.
+Prezet makes it easy to customize the front matter of your markdown files.
+To learn more about how front matter works in general, check out the Typed Front Matter documentation.

 #The Default FrontmatterData Class